simeonradivoev/UniGit/README.md

 ![Settings window](https://github.com/simeonradivoev/UniGit/raw/master/Assets/Editor Default Resources/UniGit/Textures/SettingsGeneralScreenshot.png)

 # Building
+You can create a .unitypackage by going to `UniGit > Export Package` in Unity's top menu.
+A manual setting of the Unity's DLL is still nececery inside the UniGitVs visual studio project.

 You can build a .dll library using the provided Visual Studio 2015 project in the *UniGitVs* folder.<br>
 There are also build scripts provided in the *UniGitVs* folder called `build_dev.bat` and `build_release` All you need is to change the Path to Unity's DLLs.
 You can check [Unity's Managed Plugins Documentation](https://docs.unity3d.com/Manual/UsingDLL.html) for more info.